moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_operators.md

-# Metis Resources- Pperators
+# Operators Metadata On Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Operators on Metis.
-To learn in detail about the Operator as a  DataOS Resource, refer to this link.
+To learn in detail about the Operator as a  DataOS Resource, refer to this <a href="/resources/">link</a>.

 </aside>